GabeCour/End3rV2-Klipper/README.md

 *** Archived V2 ***
 - I screwed up the END_PRINT macro and it was in absolute coordinates set to moved to Z10 after print...
 It hurt to watch
 - I corrected this, added a homing step, and then brought the bed to the front

+TO-DO:
+ - Tuning with Ellis' tuning guide https://ellis3dp.com/Print-Tuning-Guide/
+ - Figure out why START_PRINT "default" temp is used and not the slicer
+ - Figure out how to add "if" statements to END_PRINT to prevent a 10mm Z move from hitting the Z limit after a tall print